 3. Pay Yourself First

 My next money rule is pay yourself first.
-Or rather, pay your future self first.
+Or rather, pay your future self first as part of your overall spending plan.

 What I mean by this is consider your long-term goals; do you want to go on holiday?
 Or maybe you want a new car?
 Or build a house deposit?